 How To Treat Breast Engorgement and Clogged Milk Ducts

 Your breasts grew and grew during pregnancy, your milk came in.
 About three days after giving birth, your breasts will become rock hard as your milk supply ratchets up — so much so that even putting on a bra can hurt.
-Around two-thirds of all women experience breast engorgement those initial days postpartum.
+Around two-thirds of all women experience breast engorgement during those initial days postpartum.

 This tends to be more of an issue for first-time moms than seasoned ones, possibly because your breasts have been there, done that before, and are better prepared.